pantheon-systems/documentation/source/content/composer.md

 description: Start with Composer basics then explore suggested WebOps workflows for WordPress and Drupal sites on Pantheon.
 categories: [develop]
 tags: [composer, workflow, updates, webops]
-searchboost: 150
 ---
-Composer is a PHP dependency manager that provides an alternative, more modern way to manage the external code used by a WordPress or Drupal site.
+[<dfn id="composr">Composer</dfn>](https://getcomposer.org/doc/01-basic-usage.md) is a PHP dependency manager that provides an alternative, more modern way to manage the external code used by a WordPress or Drupal site.

 At its primary level, Composer needs:

  - A list of dependencies
  - A place to put the dependencies